Home > Companies > Noom

 At its peak in early 2021, Noom employed around 2,700 coaches, representing the majority of its 3,000-person workforce, though this number decreased to 1,000 by October 2022 as the company increased its use of LLMs in the support flow.

-Noom’s B2B2C business hinges on selling Noom as a benefit into employers and health plans (as a benefit) and into pharmaceutical companies (as the support arm of a drug protocol), with the value proposition of 1) reducing healthcare costs overall by solving obesity (21% of healthcare costs associated with being overweight), and 2) improving adherence with long-term drug treatments like GLP-1s.
+Noom's B2B2C business hinges on selling Noom as a benefit into employers and health plans and into pharmaceutical companies (as the support arm of a drug protocol), with the value proposition of 1) reducing healthcare costs overall by solving obesity (21% of healthcare costs associated with being overweight), and 2) improving adherence with long-term drug treatments like GLP-1s.

-Noom launched a partnership with Novo Nordisk in 2018 to provide ongoing treatment for patients of their weight loss drug Saxenda, though this partnership shut down after 4 years.
-Enterprise revenue today appears to be a fraction of Noom’s D2C business, although ex-employee accounts suggest that Noom has approximately 250 active B2B partnerships as of 2024.
+Enterprise revenue today appears to be a fraction of Noom's D2C business, although ex-employee accounts suggest that Noom has approximately 250 active B2B partnerships as of 2024.

 Competition